 - 12.1 The Academic Registry will maintain a database of Fitness to Practise cases for each academic session and provide an annual report to the Student Experience Committee.
 It will be the responsibility of the Student Experience Committee to monitor the data and make recommendations to Faculty Boards as appropriate. - 12.2 It will be the responsibility of the Academic Registry to review the Fitness to Practise Procedure and its effectiveness and to make recommendations for changes, where appropriate, to be considered by the Student Experience Committee.

 13. Advice and Support

-Free independent advice and advocacy is available from Greenwich Students' Union.
+Free independent advice and advocacy is available from Greenwich Students' Union Advice Service www.greenwichsu.co.uk/advice.